Geowan/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Script 6-print_numberz.c prints all single digit numbers of base 10 starting from 0

 Script 7-print_tebahpla.c prints the lowercase alphabet in reverse, followed by a new line

+Script 8-print_base16.c  prints all the numbers of base 16 in lowercase